Cbaharav/carmel-updates/docs/bq_t5.rst

 ***************
 bq_t5_look Tool
 ***************
-This tool can be used to visualize and manipulate data sets produced by Bifrost simulations.
+This tool can be used to visualize and manipulate data sets produced by Bifrost (and Ebysus) simulations.
 Previous tools were written in IDL, but this tool is written in Python, increasing accessibility.
 It also has a range of added features including the creation of movies and animations.

 .. figure:: AGU_poster.png